Shmuylovich-Lab/shmuylovich-lab.github.com/team/_posts/2021-9-30-leo-shmuylovich.md

 cv:
 alum: false
 ---
-Leo is a Pediatric Dermatology and Assistant Professor at the [Washington University in Saint Louis School of Medicine] in the Department of Medicine, [Division of Dermatology], with secondary appointments in the Department of Radiology, and the Department of Pediatrics.
+Leo is a Pediatric Dermatologist and Assistant Professor at the [Washington University in Saint Louis School of Medicine] in the Department of Medicine, [Division of Dermatology], with secondary appointments in the Department of Radiology, and the Department of Pediatrics.
 He joined the faculty in 2021.

 After studying Chemical Engineering at [Cornell University], Leo completed his MD/PhD training at Washington University School of Medicine, earning his doctorate in physics in the laboratory of [Sándor Kovács, MD, PhD].
 He then completed a fellowship in pediatric dermatology at the School of Medicine and a residency in dermatology at Barnes-Jewish Hospital before joining the laboratory of [Samuel I. Achilefu, PhD], as a postdoctoral researcher.